Superman and Lois Lane: Smallville

-Arrowverse
+Arrowverse and Superman & Lois

 Tyler Hoechlin portrayed Superman/Clark Kent with Elizabeth Tulloch as Lois Lane in the television series that make up the Arrowverse.
 Superman was introduced in the second season of Supergirl, while Lois first appeared in the 2018 crossover event "Elseworlds".

 The executive producers stated that Clark and Lois have a strong partnership.
 Hoechlin says Clark and Lois "obviously have a very strong relationship that's been going like that for a while.
 It's deeper into the relationship, so there's that comfortability factor and they know each other so well.
 They really kind of have a life together."

 When Superman arrives in National City in the episode "The Adventures of Supergirl", Clark and Lois were first mentioned as being a couple.
 In the episode "Nevertheless, She Persisted", Clark reveals to Kara that his love for Lois motivates him in every fight.
 Whenever he fights, no matter who it's against or where it is, his always fighting for Lois.

 In the Supergirl episode "Elseworlds" part 3, Clark and Lois reveal to Kara that Lois is pregnant, and that they will be returning to Argo City for an extended period, leaving Kara to defend the Earth.
 Later, at the Fortress of Solitude, Clark proposes to Lois with a diamond ring made from coal.
 She happily accepts and kisses him.

 In the 2019 crossover "Crisis on Infinite Earths", Lois and Clark are married and live on Argo City with their infant son Jonathan.
 The couple and their son evacuated to Earth and helped the earth's heroes defeat the Anti-Monitor.
 Following the crisis, the multiverse is restored, but changed, with Lois and Clark now have two sons.

-Superman & Lois

-In 2021, Tyler Hoechlin and Elizabeth Tulloch reprised their roles as Superman/Clark Kent and Lois Lane in the television series Superman & Lois.
+In 2021, Hoechlin and Tulloch reprised their roles as Superman/Clark Kent and Lois Lane in the television series Superman & Lois.
 The show portrays a different version of Clark and Lois that appeared in the Arrowverse, with the series set on an alternate Earth and history and characters.